 Course code: C029053 / Q029054

-IMI Level 2 Certificate in Light Vehicle Maintenance and Repair Principles
+IMI Level 2 Diploma in Light Vehicle Maintenance and Repair Principles

-You’ll need 5 GCSEs at grades 9–5 (A*– C), including English Language and Maths.
+You’ll need 5 GCSEs at grades 9–5 (A*– C), including both English Language and Maths.

 You’ll take part in continuous practical assessments and tests.